mucansu/RecipeApp/README.md

 Since this is a private and free repository, I can't protect the main branch.

 But please, use a pull request and have someone review your code before you merge.

+**NOTE:** this README.md should be updated.
+Anyone up for the task?